Indian rope trick: Demonstrations and rewards

 In 1911, Charles Bertram reported how he had visited India and communicated with over a hundred magicians in search of the trick.
 According to Bertram "none of them laid any claim to being able to perform it, and when they were questioned upon the subject, disclaimed any idea of ever having seen, and in many cases, having heard of it."
 He offered a reward of £500 but no magician took the challenge of demonstrating the trick.

 In 1917, Lieutenant Frederick William Holmes stated that whilst on his veranda with a group of officers in Kirkee, he had observed the trick being performed by an old man and young boy.
 The boy climbed the rope, balanced himself and then descended.
 The old man tapped the rope and it collapsed.
 This demonstration did not include the disappearance of the boy.
 In February 1919, Holmes presented a photograph he had taken of the trick at a meeting with members of The Magic Circle.
 It was examined by Robert Elliot, who stated it was not a demonstration of the Indian rope trick but an example of a balancing trick on a bamboo pole.
 Elliot noted that "the tapering of the pole is an absolutely clear feature and definitely shows that it was not a rope."
 Holmes later admitted this, but the photograph was reproduced by the press in several magazines and newspapers as proof of the trick having been successfully demonstrated.
 Although discredited, the photograph is considered to be the first ever taken of the trick.

-In 1919, G. Huddleston writing in Nature, claimed to have spent more than thirty years in India and knew many of the best conjurors in the country but not one of them could demonstrate the trick.
+In 1919, G. Huddleston, writing in Nature, claimed to have spent more than thirty years in India and known many of the best conjurors in the country, but not one of them could demonstrate the trick.

 Lord Frederick Spencer Hamilton in 1921 described an alleged demonstration of the trick, told to him by Colonel Bernard.
 Bernard described taking photographs of the boy climbing the rope, disappearing and reappearing at a courtyard in Calcutta.
 However, the courtyard had been filled with dense smoke and when he had developed the photographs they revealed that "neither the juggler, nor the boy, nor the rope had moved at all."
 This caused Hamilton to suggest that the juggler had somehow drugged or hypnotized Bernard.
 Elliot criticized this second-hand account as nothing more than "hearsay evidence."
 He found the details and lack of witnesses suspicious, concluding that Bernard had hoaxed Hamilton.